Last Updated on May 23, 2023

-Oh, happy day! issue 12 of anthology just arrived.
-I cherish the time on the train when I get to sit down and quietly read this magazine. no screaming children, no husband interrupting, no phone calls, no work…this time only happens 4 times a year people.
-All I would need to make my life complete would be a cup of coffee and a cozy blanket, and my life would be complete…although fellow metra commuters tend to frown when one pulls out their favorite blankie, so I refrain.
+Oh, happy day!
+Issue 12 of Anthology just arrived.
+I cherish the time on the train when I sit down and quietly read this magazine.
+No, screaming children, no husband interrupting, no phone calls, no work…this time only happens four times a year, people.
+All I would need to make my life complete would be a cup of coffee and a cozy blanket, and my life would be complete.
+Although fellow metra commuters tend to frown when one pulls out their favorite blankie, I refrain.
 I guess a cramped seat in the quiet car will have to do.
 Beggars can’t be choosers.

 Anthology magazine is a new quarterly lifestyle print magazine covering home décor, travel, design, entertaining, and culture…yes, everything I love.
 Each issue explores a theme; this quarter’s theme is art and artists.
 Before an issue is mailed a visual tease is released and a video is made.
 I don’t exactly remember how I discovered it, but it has inspired so many rooms in my home.

 After its arrival, I have a very particular way that I read Anthology. first, I tear open the cellophane wrapper and run my hands over the front cover; a nice heavy satin stock that only a graphic designer can truly appreciate.
 The weave is tight and almost has a plastic-y type of feel.
 I carefully open the piece to the editor’s letter page to read about the theme and key features.
 I then leaf through and slowly scan the pages taking in gorgeous image after gorgeous image.
-Most of the time there are pages that stop me in my tracks and I have to take in every detail. at that point, I go back to the beginning of the article and start my first read. this will continue until I reach the end.
-Flipping back and forth, kind of like a choose your own adventure, until I reach the end.
+Most of the time there are pages that stop me in my tracks, and I have to take in every detail.
+At that point, I go back to the beginning of the article and start my first read.
+This will continue until I reach the end.
+I’m flipping back and forth, like a choose-your-own adventure, until I reach the end.
 At that point, I go back to my favorite article or image and absorb each detail yet again…only this time, I’m shopping, iPad in hand, wallet nearby.
-In the back of each issue is a reference guide detailing where items were purchased.
+At the back of each issue is a reference guide detailing where items were purchased.
 Once my shopping needs are satisfied, I usually remember an interesting person that was featured; commenced blog reading…because everyone has a blog these days, am I right?

 The issue will travel in my tote bag for the next week or so until I truly feel I’ve seen every detail there needs to be seen.
 I never throw my issues away; that would be a travesty.
 They usually make their way to my nightstand or end table in my studio.
-Until the next issue arrives, I will still go back, looking for inspiration, rereading each thoughtful feature, and absorbing its stunning photography over and over again.
+Until the next issue arrives, I will still go back, looking for inspiration, rereading each thoughtful feature, and absorbing its stunning photography.

 Want to add a little magic to your room?
 Try adding some disco ball decor with these sparkly ideas.